ahwilms/terraform-example-foundation/5-app-infra/README.md

 ### Run Terraform locally

 1. The next instructions assume that you are at the same level of the `terraform-example-foundation` folder.
-Change into `5-app-infra` folder, copy the Terraform wrapper script and ensure it can be executed.
+Change into `5-app-infra` folder, copy the Terraform wrapper script, and ensure it can be executed.

    ```bash
    cd terraform-example-foundation/5-app-infra